edmchu/raspberry-pi-calculator/README.md

 > `Number 1 :`

 Though you do have to input the numbers one by one, it still works in the terminal.

+It may not work now, but it will!